 About the Program

-Participants are students in traditional undergraduate baccalaureate programs and are typically identified by CCAS and invited into the program before or shortly after they begin their first semester of study.
+Participants in the Act 101 program at CCAS* are students in traditional undergraduate baccalaureate programs and are typically identified by CCAS and invited into the program before or shortly after they begin their first semester of study.
 Many Act 101 students begin with the EQUIP summer academic bridge program and continue with an individualized program of tutoring, counseling, advising, and developmental reading and writing courses.
 Eligible students who do not attend EQUIP may get involved with Act 101 after admission.
 Act 101 students enjoy special social activities, personal and academic development workshops, and financial support.
 Contact CCAS for further information.

 To be eligible for ACT 101, you must: